Camping With Multiple Dogs – Tips and Tricks

 Choosing the Right Destination

-When camping with multiple dogs, location is everything!
-We’ve found that dog-friendly campgrounds offer the best experience for multi-dog families.
+When you’re camping with multiple dogs, location matters a lot!
+We’ve found that backcountry camping and dog-friendly campgrounds are the way to go for multi-dog families.

-Many National Park Service sites and local parks welcome dogs, but always check their specific policies first.
+Many National Park Service sites and local parks welcome dogs, but always double-check their rules before heading out.

 Look for campgrounds with:

-- Spacious sites (at least 30 feet apart from neighbors)
+- Spacious sites (at least 30 feet from your neighbors)

-- Natural boundaries to help contain your pack
+- Natural boundaries to help keep your pack contained

 Essential Camping Gear for Your Dogs

-- Long stake-out lines or dog stake leashes (one per dog)
+- Long stake-out lines or dog stake leashes (one for each dog) OR make a DIY Zip Line

-- Durable harnesses and reflective collars with ID tags
+- Sturdy harnesses and reflective collars with ID tags

 Packing the Essentials